Review: ‘Cars 2’ misses the mark by a mile

 Anyone who has little kids or is a big kid at heart is familiar with the Pixar film “Cars” — and has most likely memorized lines from the movie by osmosis due to it being in the DVD player constantly.

-But if the little one in your life is determined to see this film come hell or high water, use discretion and keep reminding yourself, at least it isn’t “Mr. Popper’s Penguins."
+But if the little one in your life is determined to see this film come hell or high water, use discretion, keep an eye out for Prince Wheelium and The Queen, and keep reminding yourself, at least it isn’t “Mr. Popper’s Penguins.”